denis-berthier/Sudoku-classif/README.md

 <br><br>

 ## 1. Introduction and general background
-The classification results in this repository rely on many concepts introduced in the publications listed at the end of this README file.
-The purpose of this introduction is not to summarise them.<br>
+The classification results in this repository rely on many concepts introduced in the publications listed at the end of this README file, the most general of which is T&E-depth. <br>

 This repository analyses various puzzle collections according to their main universal T&E-depth classification, according to the relevant universal B or BxB sub-classifications and/or according to the addition of various exotic patterns.<br>
-Some collections also contain other more elementary data (such as number of clues or of candidates) supporting the results reported in [HCCS2].<br>
+Some collections also contain other more elementary data (such as number of clues or of candidates).
+The main purpose is to report all the details of theresults summarised in [HCCS2] and/or [UNMR].<br>
 However, due to its special importance in any approach to unbiased classification and due to the volume of data it contains, the controlled-bias collection of puzzles in T&E(1) remains in a separate repository: (https://github.com/denis-berthier/Controlled-bias_Sudoku_generator_and_collection).<br>

 Note that most of the results appearing in this repository were obtained with the CSP-Rules software (https://github.com/denis-berthier/CSP-Rules-V2.1) and involved thousands of hours of processor time.<br>

 This repository replaces and largely extends two previous repositories (https://github.com/denis-berthier/Classifications-of-TE3-Sudokus and https://github.com/denis-berthier/Classification-of-TE2-Sudokus) that will soon be archived.
-In particular, it includes all the data supporting the results reported in [HCCS2].
 <br><br>

 ### 1.1.
 The T&E(T, n) procedure and the T&E-depth of a puzzle
-The T&E(T, n) procedure has been formally defined in my books [CRT] and [PBCS] for any finite binary Constraint Satisfaction Problem (CSP), for any integer n≥0 and for any resolution theory T with the confluence property.<br>
+The T&E(T, n) procedure has been formally defined in my books [CRT] and [PBCS] for any finite binary Constraint Satisfaction Problem (CSP), for any integer n≥0 and for any resolution theory T with the confluence property.
+The purpose of this section is not to introduce it: see [BRT] or [PBCS].<br>
-It implies _a universal T&E-depth classification of all the instances of all the finite binary Constraint Satisfaction Problems_.<br>
+The T&E(T, n) procedure implies the existence of _a universal T&E-depth classification of all the instances of all the finite binary Constraint Satisfaction Problems_.<br>

 Here, I shall always take T to be the universal basic resolution theory BRT, consisting of only two resolution rules: the elimination of candidates in direct contradiction with decided values and the Singles rule.
 I shall therefore omit the parameter T and write T&E(1), T&E(2)...<br>
 I shall also consider only the 9x9 Sudoku CSP and "puzzle" will always mean "9x9 Sudoku puzzle".<br>

 Until March 2022, all the known puzzles were in T&E(0, 1 or 2) [and even, for those strictly in T&E(2), in the part of it identified in the referenced publications as BxB ≤ 7].<br>
-Notice that puzzles in T&E(2) are known to be extremely rare wrt puzzles in T&E(1) and puzzles in T&E(3) are probably extremely rare wrt puzzles in T&E(2).
+Notice that puzzles in T&E(2) are known to be extremely rare with respect to puzzles in T&E(1) and puzzles in T&E(3) are probably extremely rare with respect to puzzles in T&E(2).

 But in March 2022, while the search for the "hardest" puzzles had been running almost since the first days of Sudoku, Philip Newman (alias "mith" on the Sudoku forums), a famous creator of remarkable Sudoku puzzles, found a very special puzzle ("Loki") : http://forum.enjoysudoku.com/post317749.html?hilit=loki#p317749.
 Loki was first noticed as a very rare object, the 10th puzzle to have SER (Sudoku Explainer Rating) 11.9 - the highest known SER for a puzzle at that time (and still now).<br>